 The Abilene COOL Program began in 2007 and provided two counselors, one on each AISD high school campus, to identify students that need assistance regarding the college application process.
 In additional to assisting students in the completion of college applications, the COOL program organizes field trips to college campuses and helps students to find scholarships and funds for college.
-In 2009 and 2008, the program received contributions of \$143,285 and \$162,933 and incurred expenses of \$122,014 and \$128,423 respectively.
+In 2010 and 2009, the program received contributions of \$280,493 and \$203,260 and incurred expenses of \$147,831 and \$122,014, respectively.

-AEF Alumni Scholarship Endowment Program
+AEF Scholarship Programs

-The AEF began a Scholarship Endowment Program in February of 2008.
+The AEF began an Alumni Scholarship Endowment Program in February of 2008.
 The monies raised for the program will be used to fund an endowment where earnings will be awarded to seniors in AISD in the form of college scholarships.
 The amount of the scholarships will vary depending on the donations and earnings from investments.
 The AEF will collect all donations, write all acknowledgements, and administer all scholarships following the guidelines established for past AEF scholarships and all activities to promote the program for a 1% fee of the donations.
 The remaining funds will be sent to the Community Foundation of Abilene for investment and remain there as a permanent (asset) endowment for future scholarships.